 Photo courtesy of Lori at Rarely Wears Lipstick.

 By 1954, Marks and Spencer offered no less than 27 different styles of St Michael nylon slip in their stores.
 Nylon petticoats and slips were hugely important for women's fashions in the 1950s and Marks and Spencer offered a suitably large range to cater for the demand.
 St.Michael 1950s underwear was always manufactured in Britain.

 Key 1960s Marks & Spencer vintage label dating features:

 The best years for the St.Michael brand.
 The late 1950's and through the 1960's were the 'golden years', certainly for 50s fashion lingerie at least.
 Stores offered a fabulously wide range of classic lingerie that is fondly remembered to this day and Marks & Spencer was riding high on a wave of popularity with British shoppers.
 Old fashioned underwear it may be now, but back in those days Marks & Spencer were synonymous with lingerie, especially Marks and Spencer knickers and slips.

 Fashion in the 1960s thrived at Marks & Spencer.

-In the 1970's St.Michael brand lingerie was still going strong.
-More and more women were working and M&S was still the perfect place for underwear.
+Far from having old fashioned underwear, in the 1970's St.Michael brand lingerie was still going strong.
+More and more women were working and M&S was still the perfect place for underwear, especially for Marks and Spencer slips.
 New fabrics like Lycra were being used more and more in items like corsets.